By: Jeff Headrick, Financial Planner

 About the Author

-Jeff Headrick is a independent, FEE-ONLY financial planner with Inspire Financial Planning.
+Jeff Headrick is a independent financial planner with Inspire Financial Planning.
 When Jeff was still in his teens his father died unexpectedly.
 While his father was a hard worker and a good provider, he did not have the best financial plan in place when he died.
 This personal experience, coupled with being inspired by Sir John Templeton, Warren Buffett, Dave Ramsey, and the laws of compound interest, prompted Jeff to enter the financial services industry in 1999.
 He has been helping people with their financial planning ever since.

 Jeff lives in Wilmington, NC with his wife and two children.
 He spends most of his spare time just across the Intracoastal Waterway in Wrightsville Beach, enjoying the beauty of the NC Coast.